vedi/knowledge-base/src/documents/cocos2dx/cpp/profile/Profile_GettingStarted.html.md

 	```
   <div class="info-box">**NOTE:** You should not request all the possible permissions you'll ever need in your app,
   just request the reasonable minimum.
 Other permissions will be requested, when they will be needed.
-  For instance, if you try to call `updateStory`, SoomlaProfile will ask for `publish_actions` permission, if your app has not got it.<br>
+  For instance, if you try to call `updateStory`, SoomlaProfile will ask for `publish_actions` permission, if your app has not got it.
   </div>

   <div class="info-box">**NOTE:** Currently the Android implementation does not work in this way,